 Trail can be customized to meet the unique needs of every installation.
 We provide a full solution, including:

 - hardware including branded RFID readers and cards

 - graphic branding to match the exhibition aesthetic

 - comprehensive training for educators, docents and institution IT

 - and unrivalled customer support and ongoing maintenance.

 All on-screen content is under the control of museum educators.
 Trail’s content authoring system lets educators assemble activities from a palette of interaction templates, populating these with text, imagery and references to nearby museum stories and objects.
 The ability to author content in-house allows museums to tailor programs to suit different age groups, abilities, and interests.
 For example, different programs for primary and secondary school visitors.
 Or a one-off program that ties in with a special event or anniversary.

-The content authoring system can also generate a customized “takeaway.”
-Based on the information collected by each smart card, a personalized PDF can be emailed to each visitor or simply sent to a teacher to spark discussions back in the classroom.
+The content authoring system also generates a customized “takeaway.”
+Based on the information collected by each smart card, a personalized PDF is emailed to each visitor or simply sent to a teacher to spark discussions back in the classroom.